Sarah Silverman

+Her comedy roles address social taboos and controversial topics, including racism, sexism, homophobia, politics, and religion, sometimes having her comic character endorse them in a satirical or deadpan fashion.
 During the 2016 United States presidential election, she became increasingly politically active; she initially campaigned for Bernie Sanders but later spoke in support of Hillary Clinton at the 2016 Democratic National Convention.
-She hosted the Hulu streaming television late-night talk show I Love You, America with Sarah Silverman from 2017 until late 2018.
+She hosted the Hulu late-night talk show I Love You, America with Sarah Silverman from 2017 until late 2018.

-Her comedy roles address social taboos and controversial topics, including racism, sexism, homophobia, politics, and religion, sometimes having her comic character endorse them in a satirical or deadpan fashion.
-She has won two Primetime Emmy Awards for her work on television.

-Early life
+Early life and education

-Sarah Kate Silverman was born on December 1, 1970, in Bedford, New Hampshire, to Beth Ann née Halpin (1941–2015) and Donald Silverman.
-She was raised in Manchester, New Hampshire.
-Beth had been George McGovern's personal campaign photographer and founded the theater company New Thalian Players, while Donald trained as a social worker and also ran the clothing store Crazy Sophie's Outlet.
+Silverman was born in Concord, New Hampshire, on December 1, 1970, to Beth Ann (née Halpin; 1941–2015) and Donald Silverman (1937–2023).
+She lived in Manchester, New Hampshire, and Bedford, New Hampshire, as a child, attending McKelvie Middle School in the latter town.
+Her mother had been George McGovern's personal campaign photographer and founded the theater company New Thalian Players, while Donald trained as a social worker and also ran a clothing store, Crazy Sophie's Outlet.
 Silverman's parents divorced and later married others.
 Silverman is the youngest of five children.
-Her sisters are Reform rabbi Susan Silverman, writer Jodyne Speyer and actress Laura Silverman; her brother Jeffrey Michael died when he was three months old.
-She is of Ashkenazi Jewish descent and considers herself nonreligious.
+Her sisters are Reform rabbi Susan Silverman, writer Jodyne Speyer, and actress Laura Silverman; her brother Jeffrey Michael died when he was three months old.
+She is of Ashkenazi Jewish descent but considers herself nonreligious.
 Her ancestors were from Poland and Russia, and she has stated her maternal grandmother escaped the Holocaust.
 She was in attendance when women lit menorahs at the Western Wall for the first time, in December 2014.

-The first time Silverman performed stand-up comedy was in Boston at age seventeen.
+Silverman's first stand-up comedy performance was in Boston at age 17.
 She described her performance as "awful".
 After graduating from The Derryfield School in Manchester in 1989, she attended New York University for a year, but did not graduate.
 Instead, she performed stand-up in Greenwich Village.